LnsooXD/mysql-bundle/README.md

 var rows3 = yield client.query(sql, map);
 var rows4 = yield client.queryTemplate('upate_tab_map', map);

 // 4.
-If there is a sub-dir in template dir such as ${template dir}/subdir, then the sql file under it can be access by
+If there is a sub-dir in template dir such as ${template dir}/subdir,
+// then the sql file under it can be access by 'subdir.${name}'.
-// 'subdir.${name}'.
-For example: upate_tab_map.sql under  ${template dir}/subdir:
+// For example: upate_tab_map.sql under  ${template dir}/subdir:

 var rows4 = yield client.queryTemplate('subdir.upate_tab_map', map)